FAIR-Data-EG/Action-Plan/README.md

 # The FAIR Data Action Plan

 The FAIR Data Action Plan puts forward 34 recommendations, each with a series of actions assigned to multiple stakeholder groups.
-These cover:
-* Research communities
-* Data services
-* Data stewards
-* Standards bodies
-* Global coordination fora
-* Policymakers
-* Research funders
-* Institutions
-* Publishers
+The stakeholder groups are: research communities, data services, data stewards, standards bodies, global coordination fora, policymakers, research funders, institutions and publishers.

 In addition each recommendation is associated with the main topic covered (typically the report chapter in which it emerged): policy, culture, technology, skills, metrics or costs.
 Some are closely aligned to two topics e.g. culture and technology.

+[The labels](https://github.com/FAIR-Data-EG/Action-Plan/labels) for topics and stakeholder groups may help you filter and find the most relevant content for you.

 # What to contribute